 In other words I have seen that my work in trauma, addiction, parenting and ADHD is highly transferable and informs my work with other difficulties.
 However, one of the most important things I have learned in all my work is that it is important to listen very carefully in order to learn about you.

-HOW DO I CHOOSE HELP FOR MY SELF OR MY CHILD?
+HOW DO I CHOOSE HELP?

 People need different kinds of help at different times in their lives.
 The counselor/client match is an important one, one that I cannot promise will be the right one for you , your child or your family.
 That's why I like to offer a free consultation to help me better understand your needs and to help make your decision easier.

 I would also recommend better understanding the credentials of the professional you are looking to see.
 Some individuals are less concerned about level of education, training and governing bodies that over see the ethics and practice of a counselor.
 That is OK and your choice to make.
 It may be helpful to understand why I earned these additional credentials when I could have practiced with the skills I had at the time.
 More in About Me upper section on this.